-Figure 2-1 Locations of OU 1, OU 2, and Site 23 Areas
+Chronology of Events at OU 1, OU 2 and Site 23

 3.0 BACKGROUND

 NBK Keyport occupies 340 acres (including tidelands) adjacent to the town of Keyport in Kitsap County, Washington, on a small peninsula in the central portion of Puget Sound.
 The Keyport property was acquired by the Navy in 1913, with property acquisition continuing through World War II.
 The property was first used as a quiet-water range for torpedo testing.
 The first range facility was located in Port Orchard Inlet southeast of the site.